kajaveaniruddha/Vaahan-Wallah/README.txt

 		- A simulator for vehicle rental system

-Vaahan Wallah is a real-system time simulator for vehicle rental system made using knowledge of OOD/P with end-to-end Cpp.
+Vaahan Wallah is a system time based simulator for vehicle rental system made using OOD/P with end-to-end Cpp.
 We have used ".txt" files as our data base.
 Showcasing our OOPs knowledge was our priority thus, we have kept our terminal based GUI simple but elegant .
 In due course of project